99003753/MiniProject_Python/1_Requirements/Readme.md

 Here I'm using Python 3 methods to work with Excel Sheets to find the particular data that are available on five different sheets and Print in to the another Master Sheet.

 ## Defining Our System
- 1.Patient ID
+    1. Patient ID
- 2.Patient Name
+    2. Patient Name
- 3.Patient Mobile Number
+    3. Patient Mobile Number
- 4.Patient's Age
+    4. Patient's Age
- 5.Patient's Weight
+    5. Patient's Weight
- 6.Patient's Height
+    6. Patient's Height

 ## SWOT ANALYSIS